 As company philosophy, Geōde has a commitment to become carbon neutral.
 As such, we encourage our employees and consultants to work from satellite home offices, which reduces commute and travel time, encourages employee well-being, and gives us the opportunity to focus more resources on our clients’ best interests.
 These efforts have significantly reduced our emissions and minimized our carbon footprint.

-We support women-owned businesses.
+We support small and women-owned businesses.

 Essra’s 15-year career as an environmental and urban planner has cultivated interdisciplinary tools necessary for strategic policy analysis and sustainability planning.
 For the last eight years, she has worked on high-profile transportation projects of state, federal, and international significance: managing policy sufficiency reviews for the Palmdale to Burbank Section of the HSR and managing the environmental reviews and consultant teams on the $1.8 billion I-10 Corridor Project and the $425 million I-15 Corridor Project, both in the consulting sector and as a Caltrans environmental planner.
 Prior to transportation environmental planning, she served as Acting Country Director for the US Agency for International Development on sustainable development projects, honing her skills in sustainability planning.
 Essra’s public and private experience enables her to navigate policy and environmental regulations with ease.